phunkei/autoStorage/README.markdown

 	Pass an array with element names to exclude from storage.

+*	*"submit" : true | false*

+	Defines wether the form will be submitted.
+Set this to false, for ajax like forms.

 **EXAMPLE**

 	$(document).ready( function() {
 		$('form').autoStorage( {
+			'submit' : true,
 			'storageType' : 'local',
 			'exclude' : ['textfield1', 'textfield2']
 		});